House fires, biochar, and compost amendments

 Everything that happened next is a blur.
-I put on pants, yelled at my boyfriend to leash the dogs, and bolted outside.
+I put on pants, yelled at my then-boyfriend to leash the dogs, and bolted outside.
 I used a hose to wet the front and sides of my house, the roof, the surrounding ground, the trees that were not yet aflame, and the face of the home next door.
 The house on fire rumbled behind me.
 I don’t remember that it felt hot, even though the temperature generated by the flames must have been staggering, and I don’t remember feeling cold, later on, even though the surrounding air that night was just above freezing, and I had run out in bare feet and without a jacket.
 What I do remember is that, at some point, something inside the fiery house began to burst, making loud electric crackles, and I turned to see the roof on the backend buckle.
 I realized that I was crossing the line between defensibly brave and just plain stupid—so I put down the hose, and I got the hell out of there.

 When I came back to survey the remains, a shocking amount of “nothing” was left.
 Just char.
 The house that burned was very old, constructed sometime early in the 20th century, and was made almost entirely of plywood and pine board.
 That’s one of the reasons it went up so fast, but it’s also one of the reasons that the char left behind—I admit—inspires so much of my interest.